ibm-cloud-docs/power-iaas/capturing-exporting-vm.md

 To learn more about using the command-line interface to capture and export a VM, see [{{site.data.keyword.powerSysFull}} CLI Reference](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1) and [IBM COS CLI](/docs/cloud-object-storage-cli-plugin?topic=cloud-object-storage-cli-plugin-ic-cos-cli).

-1. To capture an AIX or IBM i VM, use the `ibmcloud pi instance-capture` command.
+1. To capture a VM, use the `ibmcloud pi instance-capture` command.
 You can export it to your image catalog, Cloud Object Storage, or both.

     ```text
     ibmcloud pi instance-capture INSTANCE_ID --destination DEST --name NAME [--volumes "VOLUME1 VOLUME2"] [--access-key KEY] [--secret-key KEY] [--region REGION] [--image-path TYPE]